 As always, thank you Tom for taking the time to write here about the meaning of oh la la in French. 🙂

 Do you have a question for Tom?
-Do you say ooh la la or oh la la in French?
+Do you say ooh la la in French?
+What are your favorite French expressions?

 Other Ask Tom Tuesdays can be found here >>